 Before you enter a dealership you want to get a list of the important documentation you may need.
 The best course of action would be for you to have some common documents in order.
 You don’t want to purchase a car too quickly before properly comparison shopping.
 However, it may be beneficial to have this documentation ready just in case you find a gem of a deal.

 Many people don’t know what to bring when buying a car.
-However, the documentation is actually common and easy to obtain!
-Some key paperwork you will need to have includes:
+Sure, you know you need to bring your down payment and a valid driver’s license.
+However, you may still be wondering what to bring when buying a car.
+Fortunately, the documentation is actually common and easy to obtain!
+Some key paperwork you will need to have include:

 - Your Driver’s License: This is important because you need to be able to verify your ability to drive and your identity.
 Both of these are verified with a driver’s license.